beeNotice/tkg-terraforming-vsphere/README.md

 ### Prepare vSphere infrastructure

-First, make sure DHCP is enabled: this service is required for all TKG nodes.
+First, make sure DHCP is enabled : this service is required for all TKG nodes.

 Create a resource pool under the cluster where TKG is deployed to: use name `TKG`.